johnnymast/mysql_websocket_chat/CHANELOG.md

 This update will fix some small things to make the package more easy to use overall.
 It will also make the whole footprint of the package smaller.

+ - Updated the javascript code to ES2015, fixing #13
  - Closed issue to add .gitignore.
 We already had it.
 Closed and ignored #16
  - Updated CHANGELOG.md to be more detailed about bugs being fixed.
 Fixing #12
  - Added the License inside the README.md file. fixing #10